 For Rails applications, you can either add this call to an initializer in

 - Log into New Relic, select a Ruby app, and go to Summary.

 - From the APM Summary page, look for GC Execution statistics on the Web transactions time chart.

-To view garbage collection metrics on a per-transaction basis, go to one.newrelic.com > APM > (select a Ruby app) > Transactions > (select a transaction).
+To view garbage collection metrics on a per-transaction basis, go to one.newrelic.com > APM & services > (select a Ruby app) > Transactions > (select a transaction).
 You can then view the amount of time spent in GC, and the average number of times GC is called for each transaction.
 Hide other labels for a detailed view of garbage collection.